How to Create Notion Investment Tracker: Stocks, Crypto & More!

 First, you need to sign up .
 Then, in your dashboard you can find api access key.

-You can get the latest eod prices by using
+You can get the latest end-of-day (EOD) stock prices, use

 /eod/latest

 api call.
-For example if you want to get price of Nvidia and Airbus, you can use:
+For example, if you want to retrieve prices for Nvidia and Airbus, your request would look like this:

 https://api.marketstack.com/v1/eod/latest?access_key=**************&symbols=NVDA,AIR.XPAR